auralook/.github/profile/README.md

 * Rewarding Experience: Earn points for every appointment, redeemable for free services or discounts on future bookings.
 * Secure Bookings: Pay securely through our integrated payment gateway, ensuring a seamless and worry-free experience.
 * Find Your Perfect Salon: Utilize our powerful search feature to discover active and registered salons, with options to view nearby and recently visited salons.
+* Directions: Open maps directly from the app to your salon location.
+* Add to calendar: Add confirmed appointments to your calendar.

 **Salon Success**